efea-umich/cse-593/main-project/project.typ

 = Discussion
 // You will keep updating this section after each assignment.
 After each assignment you will add discussion about what the results mean for your research.
 // Does discussion expand on discussion from previous assignments and contain new insights from the initial design stage (including the design critiques)?
+// Does discussion expand on discussion from previous assignments and contain new insights from the initial user evaluation?
+// The Discussion should contain the implications of your findings for the future iterations of your design, including potential solutions to the severe usability issues identified.
 The survey results show that text entry is not a priority for smartwatch users.
 The small screen size is the limiting factor in making text entry viable.
 Even though users may be comfortable typing on a smartphone, that skill cannot directly translate to a screen many times smaller.

 The most frequent requests to improve text entry involved minimizing the number of keystrokes required to type a message.
 Predictive text and autocorrect could significantly speed up typing speeds by allowing less precise inputs to still be interpreted correctly.
 Due to the small screen users, the survey also indicates that users might want to see a reduction in the number of interactions required to complete the same tasks on a smartwatch.
 This highlights an usability challenge: while smartwatches offer convenience and accessibility, their small screen size and limited input methods often lead to cumbersome navigation and excessive touch interactions.